Supporting hearts for life

 We also offer an invaluable support network of thousands of fellow parents, patients and extended family members on our Facebook community group.

-Techniques and technologies are constantly changing, so we make sure we are always aware of what’s happening next in the world of congenital heart disease by funding research, clinical posts and projects.
+Techniques and technologies are constantly changing, so we make sure we are always aware of what’s happening next in the world of congenital heart disease by funding research, clinical posts and projects – and campaigning on the subject.

 Thanks to our supporters, we have been able to approve millions of pounds of funding for all kinds of projects.
 From funding cutting-edge equipment to specific research projects we are always looking to improve lives.